pingcap/docs/br/backup-and-restore-faq.md

 # Backup & Restore FAQ

-This document lists the Frequently Asked Questions (FAQ) and the solutions about Backup & Restore (BR).
+This document lists the frequently asked questions (FAQs) and the solutions about Backup & Restore (BR).

 If the problems are not covered in this document and cannot be resolved, you can raise questions in the [AskTUG](http://asktug.com) community.